Testing wasp Nest Killer products

 Other times we could see the wasps entering a small hole and we knew there was a hidden wasp nest somewhere, it was often in the cavity, up in the roof eaves or in a porch roof, occasionally we saw them getting in under a chimney.
 This is when we would use the powder.
 As we couldn’t see the nest, we covered the entry points and the wasps carried the powder into the nest.

-3) Best Time to Kill Wasp Nests
+3) The Best Time to Kill Wasp Nests

-To get the best results from the wasp nest killer and avoid stings, you’ll need to apply it at the optimal time when the wasps are least active and with most of them inside the nest.
+Again, from my experience, to get the best results from the wasp nest killer and avoid stings, you’ll need to apply it at the optimal time when the wasps are least active and with most of them inside the nest.
 This is usually during an overcast day or either early morning or late evening.

 The foam is very effective if you can soak the nest but if you can only see part of the nest, you may need to apply a second dose 24 hours after the first.